Sex Crime Lawyers in Delaware County

-If you or a loved one are arrested or if you believe that you could be investigated for an alleged sex-related crime in Ohio, it will be in your best interest to not say anything to authorities.
+If you or a loved one were arrested or if you believe that you could be investigated for an alleged sex-related crime, it will be in your best interest to not say anything to authorities.
 Even if you are innocent of any wrongdoing, anything you say could be used against you later on and could lead to a criminal conviction.
-Any and all authorities will investigate the alleged crimes and will often seek to gather damaging statements from individuals that prosecutors can use to obtain convictions.
-These statements are used to send people to prison and force them to hefty fines.
+Authorities will investigate the alleged crimes and will often seek to gather damaging statements from individuals that prosecutors can use to obtain convictions.
+These statements are used to send people to prison and force them to pay hefty fines.

-Brian Jones knows what its like to be falsely accused of a crime.
-Along with the fact that he is an experienced criminal defense attorney in Delaware, Ohio who shows genuine concern for his clients and applies his expertise to fight for his clients’ freedoms.
+Brian Jones knows what it’s like to be falsely accused of a crime.
+He is an experienced attorney who shows genuine concern for his clients and applies his expertise to fight for his clients’ freedoms.
 He understands the price that criminal allegations pose on people and how being accused of a sex crime can impact the relationships they have with family, friends, and employers.
-(To learn more about Brian click Here… “please link Brian’s page to this”)

-Sex crime` to being listed on the sex offender registration, and many other possible consequences.
-Being listed on the sex offender registration would prevent a convicted sex offender from living, working, or traveling near schools, parks, and other locations where children normally are.
-Making the offender’s life extremely difficult to complete basic tasks.
+Being listed on the sex offender registration would prevent a convicted sex offender from living, working, or traveling near schools, parks, and other locations where children normally are, making the offender’s life extremely difficult to complete basic tasks.

-Sex Crime Penalties: Most sex crimes are felony offenses, with the potential of up to $25,000 in fines and a prison sentence of as long as 11 years, however it is possible to face a sentence that is a virtual life sentence.
+Most sex crimes are felony offenses, with the potential of up to $25,000 in fines and a prison sentence of as long as 11 years; however, it is possible to face a sentence that is a virtual life sentence.
 Aggravated charges usually lead to longer prison sentences.
-Do not hesitate to retain an attorney if you have been charged or accused with a sex crime of any kind.
+Do not hesitate to retain an attorney if you have been charged or accused of a sex crime of any kind.